Home / microfluidic reviews / Droplet & digital microfluidics / Liposome and Lipid Nanoparticle - An overview

 Liposome synthesis by herringbone micromixing

 Microfluidic approaches to liposome nanoparticle synthesis are based on the application of various mixing devices in addition to the effect of shear forces, electric field or various microfluidic effects taking place in the microchannel.
 [21] Indeed, Lipid Nanoparticle Synthesis can be performed by microfluidics with a herringbone micromixer.
 This geometry allows a very fast and effective nanoprecipitation.
-The herringbone micromixing is based on microfluidic hydrodynamic flow focusing of an alcohol stream with two aqueous buffer streams.
+The herringbone micromixing is based on microfluidic hydrodynamic flow focusing on an alcohol stream with two aqueous buffer streams.
 [22]

 Fig 5 Liposome and Lipid nanoparticle

-Figure 5: Schematic representation of the principle of microfluidic mixing in in herringbone channel and formation of liposomes [21]
+Figure 5: Schematic representation of the principle of microfluidic mixing in herringbone channel and formation of liposomes [21]

-In this method, the chip presents a cross flow geometry with a central flow and two side flows.
+In this method, the chip presents a cross-flow geometry with a central flow and two side flows.
 The central flow contains an alcoholic solution (or any water-miscible solution) in which the phospholipids are dissolved.
 The side channels are adding water to the mix.

 Due to the low Reynolds number, the flows will merge in a very controlled manner either through diffusion of one fluid into the others (diffusion speed being controlled via the flow rate in the channels) or through induced mixing by using a specific micromixing chip such as a Herringbone mixer chip.
 Since the alcohol diffuses in water, the solubility of the phospholipids in the resulting solvent mixture is decreasing.
 When the solubility reaches its low threshold, the phospholipids spontaneously reorganize into liposomes.